Meaning of Simple Interest

-- The principal amount is the basis for the calculation of simple interest and not the interest portion.
+- The principal amount is the basis for calculating simple interest and not the interest portion.
 Unlike compound interest, it does not add any interest portion to the principal amount for calculating interest for the next period.

 - The rate of interest is to be in the format of x/100.
 For example, if the rate of interest is 10% per annum, we shall use 10/100= .10 for the rate of interest in the formula above.
 Funds are scarce in the economy.
-Therefore the rate of interest is charged for its usage or as a cost of capital.
+Therefore, the interest rate is charged for its usage or as a cost of capital.

 - The time period in the above formula is in the “year” format.
 For example, we will use “5” in the formula if interest calculation for a period of 5 years.
 If the time period is monthly, we will have to divide the result by 12 (denoting the number of months in a year).